 - Lawsuit Against the Government: If government properties were to blame for the accident, the claim must be filed within two years from the date of the accident.

-- Lawsuit Against the State of Florida: Notice must be given within three years, and the lawsuit must be filed within four years from the date of the accident.
+- Lawsuit Against the State of Florida: Notice must be given within three years, and the lawsuit must be filed within two years from the date of the accident.

 - Third-party Lawsuit Against an Uninsured Driver: The third-party claim must be filed within five years from the date of the accident.